 - If you're already logged into a wordpress.com account, an auth option appears instead that lets you connect to it with a click.

 - If you do not have a wordpress.com account, click the Create a new account link.

 - If you have a wordpress.com account and do not remember your password, click the Lost your password? link.
 You’ll receive an email.
 Once reset, return to the login page and log in.

 - After you sign in, WordPress asks you to approve a connection from DreamPress:

 - When you are asked to allow access to your DreamHost panel after you log in, click the Approve button.

-- Jetpack Premium is now enabled:
+- Jetpack is now enabled:

-Logging into your DreamPress site
+- Log into your DreamPress site.

 - Open your DreamPress site, and click ‘Plugins’ on the left.

 - Make sure ‘Akismet’ is already installed and activated.
 If not, then click ‘Add New’ at the top of your dashboard and install it.